mar1akc/LJ7in2D_LJ8in3D_learningCVs/README.md

   b(x) \mapsto b(x) + 2\beta^{-1}\nabla\log q_{NN}(CV(\phi(x)))
   $$
   where CV is represented by a neural network or an analytic formula and $$\phi$$ is the feature map (e.g. sort [c]).
 The unput files are the same as for FFS.c.
 You must make a directory  named **RtrajStochControl** in the **Data** directory for the output files with statistics.
 9. **brute\_force.c** runs brute force sampling of the transition process.
 The input files are the same as for FFS.c.
-The output files are written to the dirctory Data/FFS&BF.
+The output files are written to the directory Data/FFS&BF.